mookerzhou/cooking_journal/_posts/desserts/2018-02-13-ln2_ice_cream.md

 Use a Kitchen-Aid stand mixer on a low-speed setting, pouring a slow, steady, patient stream of liquid nitrogen from the dewer until you have ice cream.
-Avoid freezing it solid, as you can accidentally the Kitchen-Aid motor.
+Avoid freezing it completely solid, as you can accidentally destroy the Kitchen-Aid motor.

 ## Addendum: Allergic to Milk?
 Vegan?